mobapi/dugout/README.md

 ## Run

 - Download the [latest release](https://github.com/mobapi/dugout/releases/latest) for your platform, and unzip it.
 - Build your own projects configuration file.
-See `projects.sample.json`.
+See `project.sample.json`.
 - Launch the app and load your configuration file
 - Configure your projects if needed, and start them up !
 - You're done !

-### The "projects sample" configuration file
+### The "project sample" configuration file (project.sample.json)

 This file is a sample of a common micro-service application: a three-tier web app.
 The 3 containers (aka tiers) are: